-The Province of Newfoundland and Labrador has decided that it will no longer refinance its portion of completed municipal capital projects through the Corporation.
+In 2005-06, the Province of Newfoundland and Labrador decided to no longer refinance its portion of completed municipal capital projects through the Corporation as most municipalities finance their share independently through financial institutions.
 As a result, the Corporation will be winding up its operations over the coming years as it collects its loans receivable and repays its debenture debt.